co-demos/auth_service/README.md

 	- password forgotten by sending a link (protected) in an email with redirection to new password form
 	- reset password from client interface (protected) ...
 - Documentation
-	- on all API endpoints with Swagger (and some patience from the developer)
+	- on all API endpoints with Swagger (and some patience from the developers)

 ##### Features TO DO  :
 - user :